 The error will increase slightly if you take the standard sizes of your vehicle type (or a similar one) from the TruckLoader database rather than input the results of measurements.
 If you do not have scales at hand, take the vehicle weight as stated in the truck registration document, add 0.5-2 tons to it (depending on the year of manufacture) and use an average vehicle.

-You can plan loading in advance and recalculate the result on the day of loading if an arrived vehicle is non-standard or heavier than expected.
+You can plan loading in advance and recalculate the result on the day of loading if an arriving vehicle is non-standard or heavier than expected.

 If you have scales and a vehicle is loaded at maximum capacity, we recommend double-checking the result of the program estimations by weighing.

-TruckLoader can be integrated efficiently to automate data input from the scales to the program, calculations and comparison of scale’s readings and program estimates for loaded vehicle.
+TruckLoader LGV container software can be integrated efficiently to automate data input from the scales to the program, calculations and comparison of scale’s readings and program estimates for loaded vehicle.